Summer Savings!

 • About the team with biographies and headshots of Professor Akcigit and the team of economists who helped to develop the Index methodology and economic models.

-How will the Index data insights be shared?
+How are the Index data insights shared?

 Sign up to the Index mailing list using the form below.